peterbcarlson41/sd_card_photo_reader/Readme.md

+# SD Card File Reader Script
-This is a script that automatically reads the files from a specified SD Card to a Specified directory.

-Helpful for quickly sorting photos into a file system.
+This script automatically reads files from a specified SD Card and transfers them to a designated directory.
+It is particularly useful for quickly organizing photos into a file system.

-The following setup instructions apply to a MacOS System:

-Setup:

-1. Set up your environment variables:

-Create a file named ".env" in the cloned directory

-2. Ensure that you give the terminal full disk access:
+## Prerequisites

+This guide is tailored for MacOS Systems.

+## Setup Instructions

+### Step 1: Set Up Environment Variables

+- **Create Environment File**: In the cloned directory, create a file named `.env`.

+### Step 2: Grant Terminal Full Disk Access

-System Preferences: Open System Preferences and go to Security & Privacy.
+1. **System Preferences**: Open System Preferences and navigate to Security & Privacy.
-Privacy Tab: Click on the Privacy tab.
+2. **Privacy Tab**: Click on the Privacy tab.
-Full Disk Access: In the list on the left, scroll down and select Full Disk Access.
+3. **Full Disk Access**: Scroll down in the list on the left and select Full Disk Access.
-Unlock to Make Changes: Click the lock icon at the bottom left to make changes.
-You will need to enter your administrator password.
+4. **Unlock for Changes**: Click the lock icon at the bottom left to enable changes.
+Enter your administrator password.
-Add Terminal: Click the + button under the list of applications that have Full Disk Access, navigate to the Utilities folder, and select Terminal (or iTerm if you use it).
-For scripts running from an IDE or other applications, you need to add those specific applications instead.
+5. **Add Terminal**: Click the + button under the list of applications with Full Disk Access.
+Navigate to the Utilities folder and select Terminal (or iTerm, if used).
+For scripts running from an IDE or other applications, add those applications here.
-Relaunch Terminal: After adding Terminal to the list, close and reopen it for the changes to take effect.
+6. **Relaunch Terminal**: Close and reopen the Terminal for the changes to take effect.

-Script Permissions:
+### Step 3: Script Permissions

-Make sure your script file (detect_sd_card.sh) is executable.
-You can set this permission by running chmod +x detect_sd_card.sh in the Terminal.
+- Ensure your script file `detect_sd_card.sh` is executable.
+Run `chmod +x detect_sd_card.sh` in the Terminal.

-3. Install necessary dependencies:

-brew install exiftool
+### Step 4: Install Dependencies

+- Install ExifTool using Homebrew: